Synerty/synerty-peek/docs/develop_plugins/DevelopingFrontends.rst

 developer works.
 This includes performing any on the fly changes to the files that are required.

-To enable the file syncing, Set :code:`frontend.syncFilesForDebugEnabled` to :code:`true` in :file:`~/peek-server.home/config.json` or :file:`~/peek-client.home/config.json`
+To enable file syncing, in file(s) :file:`~/peek-server.home/config.json` or :file:`~/peek-client.home/config.json`
-and restart the appropriate service.
+set :code:`frontend.syncFilesForDebugEnabled` to :code:`true` and restart the appropriate service.

 You may also want to disable the web building.
 This isn't required for the Angular CLI development server and it slows down Server and Client restarts.
 Set :code:`frontend.webBuildEnabled` to :code:`false`.

 If DEBUG logging is also enabled, you'll see Peek working away when you change files.